TNG/momo-scheduler/README.md

 - allows immediate jobs
 - supports long-running jobs
 - allows error handling
-- allows updating jobs during runtime
-- supports cluster mode (e.g. several services using the same job database)
+- supports cluster mode (e.g. several instances using the same job database)
+  - only one instance will actively schedule jobs
+  - if an instance stops running, a different instance will take over the job scheduling

 ## Installation